 Generally speaking the more detailed the design brief is, the clearer the instruction and direction will be, however too much information can sometimes hinder the design process by being too directive and limiting.

-Equally a short brief or program, may initially appear to offer a lot more creative freedom but later can hinder a projects development, when the design direction presented is not to the clients requirements due to the failed communication of the brief.
+Equally a short design brief, may initially appear to offer a lot more creative freedom but later can hinder a projects development, when the design direction presented is not to the clients requirements due to the failed communication of the brief.

-Design briefs and program are the very beginning of a project, and without one it is incredibly hard for a project to exist.
+Architectural design briefs are the very beginning of a project, and without one it is incredibly hard for a project to exist.

 They provide a vital tool for communication, that enables the client or clients to describe the desired outcomes of the end product (the building) to the architect or designer, helping them to understand what is exactly required of them to meet their needs.